 Players: 1-4 | Ages: 13+

-Spirit Island is an excellent cooperative strategy game that I have been playing regularly for years.
-Your goal in Spirit Island is to figure out how to use your spirits’ powers to push colonizers off your land.
-It’s a complex game since each spirit plays quite differently and you have a pretty crazy puzzle to work through, but to me that just makes winning feel more rewarding.
+Spirit Island is an excellent cooperative area control game that has been in my regular gaming rotation for years.
+Your goal in this one is to figure out how to use your spirits’ powers to push colonizers off your land.
+It’s a complex game since each spirit plays quite differently and you have a pretty crazy puzzle to work through, but that just makes winning feel more rewarding.
 It also has a really cool theme that you won’t find in any other board game.

 Read our Spirit Island review